Australia Stocks end higher

-ECONOMIC NEWS REPORTS: Australia Westpac Consumer Confidence Improves In February- Australia consumer confidence improved in February, the latest survey from Westpac Bank and the Melbourne Institute revealed on Wednesday as their sentiment index rose 1.9% to a reading of 109.1.
-That follows the 4.5% drop in January to 107.0.
-The management of the pandemic locally has had a constructive effect on confidence.
-The success of contact tracing and light-handed lockdowns has been important in containing a worrying cluster of cases since the last survey in January.
+Seven West Media soared 6.4% after it struck a licensing deal with Google to provide content for the tech company's News Showcase product.

-Australia Building Permits Climb 10.9% On Month In December- Australia total number of building permits climbed a seasonally adjusted 10.9% on month in December - standing at 19,537, the Australian Bureau of Statistics said on Wednesday, following the 2.6% increase in November.
-Permits for private sector houses climbed 15.8% on month to 13,638, while permits for private sector dwellings excluding houses added 2.3% to 5,625.
-On a yearly basis, overall dwellings spiked 22.8%, while private sector house dwellings surged 55.6% and dwellings excluding houses tumbled 19.3%.
+Coca-Cola Amatil climbed 2.1% after the European arm of drinks giant Coca Cola raised its offer price in a takeover bid for the local operator.

-CURRENCY NEWS: The Australian dollar changed hands at $0.7738 following its rise from levels around $0.765 earlier this week.
+CURRENCY NEWS: The Australian dollar was at $0.778 following its rise last week from levels below $0.772.

 Powered by Capital Market - Live News